 - Biofeedback methods demonstrate the effects that smoking has on the lungs and overall health, thus increasing motivation to quit.

 - Hypnotherapy uses the power of suggestibility to encourage smoking cessation.
-Using this method may also result in fewer cravings.
+Hypnosis for smoking addiction may also result in fewer cravings.

 - Medications that block the receptors for nicotine decrease the satisfaction received from smoking and can reduce cravings.
 The antidepressant medication bupropion, marketed as Zyban, can also enable smoking cessation by decreasing the psychological effects of quitting and reducing cravings.